acon96/home-llm/README.md

 ## Model
 The "Home" model is a fine tuning of the Phi model series from Microsoft.
 The model is able to control devices in the user's house as well as perform basic question and answering.
 The fine tuning dataset is a combination of the [Cleaned Stanford Alpaca Dataset](https://huggingface.co/datasets/yahma/alpaca-cleaned) as well as a [custom synthetic dataset](./data) designed to teach the model function calling based on the device information in the context.

+The model can be found on HuggingFace: https://huggingface.co/acon96/Home-3B-v1-GGUF

 The model is quantized using Llama.cpp in order to enable running the model in super low resource environments that are common with Home Assistant installations such as Raspberry Pis.

 The model can be used as an "instruct" type model using the ChatML prompt format.
 The system prompt is used to provide information about the state of the Home Assistant installation including available devices and callable services.